pcorey/pcorey.github.io/_posts/2016-06-06-mongodb-with-serverless.markdown

 Last week I wrote about how excited I was about [AWS Lambda’s pricing model](http://blog.east5th.co/2016/05/24/aws-lambda-first-impressions/).
 Fueled by that excitement, I spent some time this week experimenting on how I could incorporate [Lambda functions](https://aws.amazon.com/lambda/) into my software development toolbox.

 As a [Meteor](https://www.meteor.com/) developer, I’m fairly intimately associated with [MongoDB](https://www.mongodb.com/) (for better or worse).
-It goes without saying that any Lambda functimns I write will most likely need to interact with a Mongo database in some way.
+It goes without saying that any Lambda functions I write will most likely need to interact with a Mongo database in some way.

 Interestingly, using MongoDB in a Lambda function turned out to be more difficult that I expected.